Anchorage HVAC Training Schools & Certification

 Anchorage workers who are unable to attend a local school may find that online HVAC training at an accredited online school will meet their needs.
 The online automotive HVAC program at Ashworth College in Wasilla, AK may be of interest to Anchorage technicians.

-HVAC Certification and Licensing in Anchorage, AK
+HVAC Certification and Licensing in Anchorage

 All HVAC technicians who work with refrigerants are required by federal law to obtain Section 608 certification from the Environmental Protection Agency (EPA).
 Becoming certified requires passing exams on the safe handling of refrigerants.
 The exams encompass four levels of certification, which are based on the size and type of equipment on which the technician works.
 A technician who works on all types of HVAC and HVAC/R equipment should obtain Universal certification.
 Practice exams and additional information are available on the EPA website.